 GLORES uses a geographic framework to ensure that all marine regions are protected, from the tropical seas to the polar oceans and from coastlines to the deepest trenches.
 To protect and manage these critically important places, GLORES uses transparent and scientific criteria for effective conservation as well as a prestigious designation – Global Ocean Refuge – to help incentivize governments and decision makers to protect important ocean places.
-Well-managed areas that protect critical habitats for marine biological diversity will be eligible to earn Gold, Silver or Bronze Global Ocean Refuge status.
+Well-managed areas that protect critical habitats for marine biological diversity will be eligible to earn Global Ocean Refuge Platinum, Gold or Silver awards.

 Why should I care about GLORES?

 Healthy oceans are essential to human survival and prosperity, but they are in deep trouble worldwide due to overfishing, climate change, pollution and habitat destruction.
 The best way to maintain the oceans’ biological diversity, abundance and resilience is to protect marine life in their ecosystems.
 A global system of strongly protected marine areas will help people regain the benefits of healthy oceans including abundant fresh seafood, recreational opportunities, a diversity of wildlife, high paying jobs and strong coastal economies.